websafe/zf-mod-zfc-user-i18n-ja-jp/README.md

 Contributing
 --------------------------------------------------------------------------------

-If You want to help with the German translation, just [edit ja_JP.po] located in `./language` and after all send a pull request.
+If You want to help with the Japanese translation, just [edit ja_JP.po] located in `./language` and after all send a pull request.
 When You're not familiar with editing `.po` files - simply [report an issue].